pauljickling/notes/javascript/objects.md

 #### ES6 Class Syntax

 ES6 provides a class syntax for constructing objects.
-Although Javascript is a language that features prototypal inheritance rather than classical inheritance, the class syntax provides a way to create prototypal objects that will be familiar to programmers that come from an object-oriented background where a class is distinct from its object instances (while in fact no such distinction exists in Javascript).
+Although JavaScript is a language that features prototypal inheritance rather than classical inheritance, the class syntax provides a way to create prototypal objects that will be familiar to programmers that come from an object-oriented background where a class is distinct from its object instances (while in fact no such distinction exists in JavaScript).

 ```
 class Book {